victimsnino/ReactivePlusPlus/HACKING.md

 ### conan

-if your cmake version is >= 3.24, you can use conan to install RPP's CI dependencies.
+if your cmake version is >= 3.24, you can use conan to install RPP's dependencies.
 To use it your Cmake preset should be inherited from `use-conan`.
 CMake would configure conan properly.